bluerobotics/bluerobotics.github.io/batteries/index.md

 # Discharging

 Once charged, connect the XT90 discharge plug to your vehicle, and the battery is ready to use.
 The battery can sustain a constant discharge of up to 90A, and up to 132A in short bursts of a few seconds.
-Make sure to never short the battery dischage plug or plug it into a circuit that may be shorted.
+Make sure to never short the battery discharge plug or plug it into a circuit that may be shorted.

+Note that the maximum safe discharge rating is dependant on adequate cooling to keep the battery below 60°C. If used in an enclosed space without flowing air, constant current draw must be decreased appropriatley to to keep the battery at a  safe temperature.
+For example, in a BlueROV2 we recommend keeping full throttle thruster bursts at 100% gain to no more than 15 seconds each to keep the battery at a safe temperature and allow it to cool.

 <img src="/batteries/cad/BL4-3-crop.PNG" class="img-responsive" style="max-width:500px"  />